earthly/earthly/release/README.md

 1. Go to [GitHub releases](https://github.com/earthly/earthly/releases), click on the `edit release` button, then check the `This is a prerelease` checkbox.
 2. Check out the [earthly/homebrew-earthly](https://github.com/earthly/homebrew-earthly) repo, and run:
 ```bash
 git checkout main
 git revert --no-commit 123abc..HEAD # where `123abc` is the sha1 commit to roll back to
 git commit # enter a message saying you are rolling back
 git push
 ```
+3. Mark the release title in [CHANGELOG.log](../CHANGELOG.md) as `(aborted release/not recommended)`, e.g.:
+`## v0.7.18 - 2023-09-18 (aborted release/not recommended)`

-3. TODO need to create targets for apt and yum Earthfiles to perform rollbacks
+4. TODO need to create targets for apt and yum Earthfiles to perform rollbacks

 ### dind